 Helm Chart: Lessons Learned#

 Deploying into a real cluster surfaced four issues in the upstream chart.
-Quick summary:
+A short summary:

 1. Liveness probe hits /admin/ → CrashLoopBackOff Kubernetes probes don’t send Basic Auth credentials.
 The pod restarts every 3 failures.
 Fix: default the probe to /api/slots (public endpoint) and make it configurable in values.yaml.